Megan McDonald

 Megan Jo McDonald (born February 28, 1959) is an American children's literature author and former librarian best known for the Judy Moody series, which has sold more than 30 million copies.
-McDonald has written wrote the Julie Albright series for American Girl various picture books.
+McDonald has also written the Julie Albright series for American Girl various picture books.

 Life and career

 McDonald was born in Pittsburgh, Pennsylvania, to John and Mary Louise McDonald.
 She is the youngest of five girls, which served as the inspiration for The Sister's Club.
 She was awarded a B.A. from Oberlin College in 1981, and an M.L.S. from University of Pittsburgh in 1985.

 Megan McDonald began her career as a children's librarian, working at Carnegie Library of Pittsburgh, Minneapolis Public Library, and Adams Memorial Library in Latrobe, Pennsylvania.
 Her first book, Is This a House for Hermit Crab?, came as a result of patrons asking her where to find a story she had told to children at a library.
 McDonald identified Tuck Everlasting and Bridge to Terebithia as books she wished she had written herself.

 McDonald is married to Richard Haynes and has lived in Sebastopol, California since the mid 1990s.
 She receives letters from fans and said in 2005, "I try to write a personal response to every one.
 I am so impressed when children write to me."